 We provide our executive officers and other employees with base salary to compensate them for services rendered during the fiscal year.
 We believe that our base salaries are competitive and we generally target our executive officer base salaries against the 50th - 75th percentile of the technology industry compensation data obtained.
-We target this range, allowing for compensation at the upper reaches where appropriate, because we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.
+We target this range, allowing for compensation at the upper reaches where appropriate, because executive compensation in the technology industry is intensely competitive and some of our competitors are larger organizations that compensate executive management at greater levels than organizations of our size.
+Due to the intense competition to both attract and retain talent, it is appropriate to target compensation for our executives at a these levels.
 In some circumstances, such as the need to retain key individuals, to recognize roles that were larger in scope or accountability than standard market positions and/or to reward individual performance, we may need to provide compensation above these ranges.

 Salary levels are typically reviewed annually each October as part of our performance review process as well as upon a promotion or other change in job responsibility.
-In addition to considering the analysis provided by Compensia discussed above, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review in October 2012; and the overall experience of each executive officer when approving the base salary levels that became effective in October 2013.
-For fiscal 2014, the base salaries accounted for approximately 5% of total compensation for our Chief Executive Officer and 6% for our other named executive officers.
-The table below shows the fiscal 2013 and 2014 base salary rates for each named executive officers:
+In addition to considering the analysis provided by Compensia discussed above, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review in October 2013; and the overall experience of each executive officer when approving the base salary levels that became effective in October 2014.
+The table below shows the fiscal 2014 and 2015 base salary rates for each named executive officers:

-Name and Principal Position Held Fiscal 2013 Salary (1) Fiscal 2014 Salary (1) Amount of Increase Percentage Increase N. Robert Hammer (2) Chairman, President and Chief Executive Officer \$ 591,000 \$ 600,000 \$ 9,000 1.5% Alan G. Bunte (3) Executive Vice President and Chief Operating Officer 460,000 506,000 46,000 10.0% Brian Carolan (4) Vice President and Chief Financial Officer 288,000 317,000 29,000 10.1% Ron Miiller (5) Senior Vice President of Worldwide Sales 330,000 347,000 17,000 5.2% David West (6) (7) Senior Vice President of Marketing and Business Development 295,000 308,000 13,000 4.4%
+Name and Principal Position Held Fiscal 2014 Salary (1) Fiscal 2015 Salary (1) Amount of Increase Percentage Increase N. Robert Hammer (2) Chairman, President and Chief Executive Officer \$ 600,000 \$ 610,000 \$ 10,000 1.7% Alan G. Bunte (3) Executive Vice President and Chief Operating Officer 506,000 525,000 19,000 3.8% Brian Carolan (4) Vice President and Chief Financial Officer 317,000 340,000 23,000 7.3% Ron Miiller (5) Senior Vice President of Worldwide Sales 347,000 360,000 13,000 3.7%

-- (1) Fiscal 2013 base salaries were effective in October 2012.
-Fiscal 2014 base salaries were effective in October 2013. - (2) In fiscal 2014, Mr. Hammer's base salary was increased by \$9,000 to \$600,000 to align his base salary slightly below the 75th percentile of the technology industry compensation data obtained. - (3) In fiscal 2014, Mr. Bunte's base salary was increased by \$46,000 to \$506,000 to align his base salary to approximately the 75th percentile of the technology industry compensation data obtained. - (4) In fiscal 2014, Mr. Carolan's base salary was increased by \$29,000 to \$317,000 to align his base salary to slightly below the 50th percentile of the technology industry compensation data obtained. - (5) In Fiscal 2014, Mr. Miiller's base salary was increased by \$17,000 to \$347,000 to align his base salary to approximately the 50th percentile of the technology industry compensation data obtained. - (6) In fiscal 2014, Mr. West's base salary was increased by \$13,000 to \$308,000 which is slightly below the 50th percentile of the technology industry compensation data obtained. - (7) Mr. West resigned as an executive officer of CommVault on March 31, 2014.
-Mr. West continues to work for CommVault to assist with certain additional marketing and communications projects, as requested from time to time.
+- (1) Fiscal 2014 base salaries were effective in October 2013.
+Fiscal 2015 base salaries were effective in October 2014. - (2) In fiscal 2015, Mr. Hammer's base salary was increased by \$10,000 to \$610,000 to align his base salary slightly above the 50th percentile of the technology industry compensation data obtained. - (3) In fiscal 2015, Mr. Bunte's base salary was increased by \$19,000 to \$525,000 to align his base salary to slightly above the 75th percentile of the technology industry compensation data obtained. - (4) In fiscal 2015, Mr. Carolan's base salary was increased by \$23,000 to \$340,000 to align his base salary to approximately the 25th percentile of the technology industry compensation data obtained. - (5) In Fiscal 2015, Mr. Miiller's base salary was increased by \$13,000 to \$360,000 to align his base salary to approximately the 50th percentile of the technology industry compensation data obtained.